 Cons

-Freeman PFL618C pneumatic 3-in-1 flooring nailer and stapler
+2. Freeman PFL618C 3-in-1 Flooring Nailer and Stapler

-- Designed for tongue and groove flooring only.
+• Designed for tongue and groove flooring only.

-- Versatile design for 3-in-1
+• Versatile design for 3-in-1

-- Ideal for 15.5-Gauge and 16-Gauge nails and staples.
+• Ideal for 15.5-Gauge and 16-Gauge nails and staples.

-Features of Freeman PFL618C
+Features of Freeman PFL618C in details

-Unlike the previous one, this Freeman PFL618C pneumatic flooring nailer and stapler also comes with some useful features.
+Unlike the previous one, this Freeman PFL618C pneumatic flooring nailer and stapler also come with some useful features.
 These features will help you complete your hardwood flooring, particularly heavy-duty solid tongue and groove flooring that needs extra binding power with minimum effort.
 Some of the important features are-

 No-Mar Design:

 A single delicate scratch on your lovely flooring tiles can pay you a long sorrow.
-As a reputed brand, Freeman understands it very well and made their base plat with no-mar option.
+As a reputed brand, Freeman understands it very well and made their base plate with a no-mar option.
 Its no-mar base plate will give you extra protection from marbling on finished surfaces for peace of your mind.

 Comfortable Design: